 - Distraction – Even though the injection takes only a few seconds, distracting your child helps them remain calm and still and makes the situation more fun.
 Have your child play a game, sing a song, count to 10, use a fidget toy, or read a book.
 Even counting how many pictures are hanging on the wall or how many people are in the room can be a distraction.

 Yes, vaccinations can be stressful for both parents and children, but following these tips can reduce the stress and make the experience more manageable.
 Children often feel and take on their parents’ stress, so it’s important that parents stay calm when helping their child through vaccinations.
 By remaining calm and providing encouragement, parents can help make their children more at ease.

 Finally, remind your child that they are doing their part in stopping the spread of COVID-19 and let them know how proud you are that they received their vaccine.

-Elizabeth Gallagher recently completed an MS in the Child Life and Family-Centered Care at BU Wheelock.
-She is a registered nurse who has completed internships at Mass General Hospital for Children and at Boston Children’s Hospital.
-She recently trained vaccinators on techniques to help children as they are vaccinated for COVID.
+Elizabeth Gallagher completed an MS in the Child Life & Family-Centered Care at BU Wheelock.
+She is a registered nurse who recently trained vaccinators on techniques to help children as they are vaccinated for COVID.